Finance Team

 2. Gatherings

-Yes.
-Members and non-members can host events such as parties, concerts, and classes and they will be covered by our insurance in most circumstances.
-It does not matter whether the host or attendees of such gatherings are members or non-members.
+Both members and non-members may host events, including parties, concerts, dance, speakers, classes, and similar events and activities.
+In most cases, those events are covered by our HOA insurance, whether the host or attendees of such gatherings are members or non-members.

 May fees be charged for classes, concerts, or similar events?

-Yes, fees may be charged, however, commercial activities are not covered by our HOA insurance so the host of such an event is encouraged to obtain their own event insurance.
+Yes, fees may be charged, however, commercial activities, whether conducted by members or non-members, are not covered by our HOA insurance so the host of such an event is encouraged to obtain their own event insurance.

 Are waivers required for music events, parties, classes, and similar gatherings?